vasanth0908/Experiment--02-Implementation-of-combinational-logic-/README.md

 ## Logic Diagram
 ## Procedure
+The input and output variables are allocated with letter symbols.
+The exact truth table that defines the required relationships between inputs and outputs is derived.
+The simplified Boolean function is obtained from each output.
+The logic diagram is drawn.
 ## Program:
 /*
 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.